Tempurturtul/junior-dev/WHERE-WAS-I.md

 # Where Was I?

-Just finished defining routes in the main controller.
+Moved existing router logic into `app.Router`.

-Next up is mapping routes to methods.
+Considering moving router initialization currently in main controller.